-Item Information required Include the information in this column 7A List the most significant time critical customer loads and the connection points (substations) of these loads directly supplied from your network.
+Item Information required Include the information in this column (if the required information is not readily available, include the likely date this information will be provided) 7A List the most significant time critical customer loads and the connection points (substations) of these loads directly supplied from your network.
 Indicate why it is critical to restore these loads within specific time frames.
 Indicate the MW consumption and critical timeframe for each of the loads.
 7B Indicate any special characteristics of these loads that should be taken into consideration in developing restoration procedures.